dccuchile/wefe/doc/user_guide.rst

 >>> gender_queries = [gender_query_1, gender_query_2, gender_query_3]

-3. Run the queries over all Word Embeddings using WEAT Effect Size.
+3. Run the queries on all Word Embeddings using WEAT Effect Size.

-Now, to run our list of queries and models, we will use :code:`run_queries` function.
+Now, to run our list of queries and models, we will call the function :code:`run_queries`.
-Its fundamental parameters are 3: it requires a metric, a list of queries and a list of embedding models.
-The name is optional.
+The mandadory parameters of the function are 3: 1) a metric, 2) a list of queries, and 3) a list of embedding models.
+It is also possible to provide a name for the queries.

-Note you can pass parameters to the metric using a dict in the :code:`metric_params` parameter.
-In this case, we specify that WEAT returns its Effect size variant as results.
+Notice that you can pass metric's parameters using a dict object in the :code:`metric_params` parameter.
+In this case, we specify that WEAT returns its Effect size variant as result.

 >>> # Run the queries
 >>> WEAT_gender_results = run_queries(WEAT,